colorhook/att/README.md

 # ATT - Auto Task Tool
 ATT is a terminal tool for front-end developers to make web project deployment easier and faster.

+This branch was deprecated, please use the latest version of att.

 ## Install

 ```shell